Kotlin/kotlinx.serialization/docs/formats.md

 In our `DataOutput` format example we might want to provide a specialized efficient data path for serializing an array of bytes since [DataOutput][java.io.DataOutput] has a special method for this purpose.

-Detection of the type is performed by looking at the `serializer`, not by checking the type of the `value` being serialized, so we fetch the builtin [KSerializer] instance for `ByteArray` type.
+Detection of the type is performed by looking at the `serializer.descriptor`, not by checking the type of the `value` being serialized, so we fetch the builtin [KSerializer] instance for `ByteArray` type.

 > This an important difference.
 This way our format implementation properly supports